OverlordDestro/DestroHook/README.md

 I am aware that some people have done this before me, but to my investigations, haven't released the source code.

-So I decided to make my own, it isn't perfect and is ment as a base to make better systems on in the future, but it's better than what others have made.
+So I decided to make my own, it isn't perfect and is ment as a base to make better systems with in the future, but it's better than what others have made.

 The entire hook physics are simplified to a few lines of code, which is basically just logic for a Spring3D but reshaped a bit.